 I have safety concerns when walking back to my vehicle at night.
 What should I do?

-There is no charge for campus parking on weekends, but please note that free weekend parking is NOT permitted in Lots Pay & Display lots 4, 20 & 10, meters, (in any Reserved spaces) or lots 12, 15, 18, 19A, 21, 30, 31, 35, 36 and 38.
+There is no charge for campus parking on weekends, but please note that free weekend parking is NOT permitted in Pay & Display lots 4, 20 & 10, at meters, in any Reserved spaces or lots 12, 15, 18, 19A, 21, 30, 31, 35, 36 and 38.
 All meters and Pay & Display lots continue to be monitored throughout the year.

 We have a bus coming to campus, where can they pick-up or drop-off?